Ever struggled to debug a Selenium test that passes locally but fails mysteriously across different browsers and devices?

 Why take Screenshot in Selenium?

 The purpose of automated testing is undermined if tests must be re-run every time a script fails.
-When an error occurs, having a clear visual snapshot of the issue helps quickly identify the exact problem in the code.
-Additionally, testers need to verify that the application’s workflow functions as expected, and screenshots provide an effective visual confirmation of this.
-In both cases, capturing screenshots enhances debugging and ensures smoother test validation.
+When an error occurs, having a clear visual snapshot of the issue helps quickly identify the exact problem in the code instead of relying only on logs.

-This is where Selenium screenshots come into play.
+This is where Selenium screenshots come into play, delivering instant visual evidence to accelerate debugging and test validation.

-Here are some typical cases where its crucial to take screenshot in Selenium:
+Here are some typical cases where capturing screenshots in Selenium proves crucial:

-• When there is some difficulty in finding web elements on a page
+- When web elements are difficult to locate on a page

 What are the Prerequisites for taking a Screenshot in Selenium?